Kaabachi/project-ada/README.md

 Eighth step : Answering the questions and thinking on the poster.

-See the section Plan Forward for more technical details to answer the research questions.
+See the section Plan Forward of the notebook for more technical details to answer the research questions.

 # Questions for TAa